XRPLF/xrpl-hooks-ide/README.md

 ## Getting Started

+First, copy the `.env.example` to `.env.local` file, someone from the team can provide you your enviroment variables.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev